 At the Khalili Center, we offer gastric sleeve surgery to help you lose weight and experience an improved life.
 We also provide a unique care support program to help you recover from the surgery and achieve and maintain a healthier weight.

-Best Gastric Sleeve Surgeons in Los Angeles
+How to Choose the Right Gastric Sleeve Surgeons in Los Angeles?

 When choosing the surgeon to perform your gastric sleeve surgery, consider the surgeon’s experience, credentials, and specialties.

 Theodore Khalili, MD, FACS, the founder and director of the Khalili Center, has performed the first robotic-assisted surgery in 2002.

 Surgeons at the Khalili Center are authorities on various surgical techniques, including general surgery, robotics, minimally-invasive surgery, and bariatric surgery.